 The responsible person can appeal against a costs recovery notice or the amount of those costs, particularly if the responsible person considers that some or all of those costs were unnecessarily incurred.
-However, we will not reduce the amount of costs on the basis of representations made by the responsible person concerning their inability to pay the amount due.

-The responsible person can make an appeal to the Scottish Land Court within 28 days of receiving the costs recovery notice, against the decision to impose the costs recovery notice or the amount of the costs, including that some or all of the costs were unnecessarily incurred.
+The responsible person can appeal to the Scottish Land Court, within 28 days of receiving the costs recovery notice, against the decision to impose the costs recovery notice or the amount of the costs.